asnowc/jbod/api/jbod.api.md

 // Warnings were encountered during analysis:
 //
-// src/core/data_trans/base_trans.ts:211:83 - (ae-forgotten-export) The symbol "Struct_2" needs to be exported by the entry point mod.d.ts
+// src/core/data_trans/base_trans.ts:247:83 - (ae-forgotten-export) The symbol "Struct" needs to be exported by the entry point mod.d.ts

 // (No @packageDocumentation comment for this package)